I-Space (conceptual framework): Use

+Representation

 The I-Space model is commonly shown as a cube with three axes: abstraction, codification and diffusion.
-A social learning cycle is drawn, showing how as knowledge is increasingly moved from concrete experiential Zen type knowledge to codified highly abstract (expert language etc.), where it is increasingly easy for it to diffuse independently of the knowledge holder.
+This cube as such spans a three-dimensional "information space".
+The curve draws a social learning cycle, showing how as knowledge is increasingly moved from concrete experiential Zen type knowledge (insights which can occur suddenly, often equated with a kind of enlightenment) to codified highly abstract (expert language etc.), where it is increasingly easy for it to diffuse independently of the knowledge holder.
 Once internalised it moves back to the concrete.

-The I-Space framework is an acknowledged early influence on the development of the Cynefin framework.